EMH333/EMH_Website/content/posts/2019/so-you-want-to-start-a-blog.md

 ## A Quick Plug

 I am in the process of starting up a consulting business.
 If you are interested in having me host your website, please contact me at etho@ethohampton.com!
 I also can do technology consultations for more general things and have experience with Java and C# as back end technologies as well as Javascript and Progressive Web Applications (PWAs) for the front end.
 This helps you as well as giving me experience with a wide variety of use cases and customers.

 ## For Your Website/Blog:

-For a
+For a personal website that you might use to post a few stories now and then but just generally have a presence on the web, you probably want to use WordPress.
+This is for a few reasons but namely because you can customize it so much.
+If you eventually figure out you want to start a podcast, you can do that with WordPress, same if you want to start a eCommerce store or move into news stories.
+There are plugins for pretty much everything and they seem to always be improving.
+You need to find a host that actually supports running WordPress but because so many people use it, it isn't hard to find.